You don’t ask your candidate these interview questions. You ask yourself!

 What is the overall caliber of the applicants applying for the job?

-If the quality of your candidate pool is less than stellar, you’ll end up getting the best of the mediocre.
+If the quality of your candidate pool is less than stellar, you’ll end up having to settle for the mediocre.
 Some jobs do not always attract the best, so you may have to make do with a lesser caliber of people during a recruiting season.
 If you can hold out for the right person, you’ll be better off.
 (See #3)

 Tip: Write benefit rich job promotions.
 Don’t make your job promotions about the company – make it about the candidate and all of the value they can expect working for your organization.